afnog/sse/virtualization/maas-exercise.md

 In VirtualBox create a new VM called MAAS Node 1.
 Give it 1 GB RAM and a 40 GB VDI disk, dynamically sized.

 Configure its network Adapter 1 to use a Host-Only network, and select *vboxnet1*.
+This client should only have a single network adaptor.